Interrupted Aortic Arch—Child

 An interrupted aortic arch (IAA) is a rare heart defect.
 The aortic arch is part of the major blood vessel that helps move blood from the heart to the rest of the body.
 With IAA, the aortic arch is interrupted or incomplete.
 Blood cannot flow the way it should.
 Children with IAA may also have a hole in the wall between the right and left chambers in the heart.

 IAA is present at birth.
-A direct cause isn’t known.
+The cause is not known.
 It happens in the fifth to seventh week of fetal growth.

-There is an higher risk for IAA if your child also has DiGeorge syndrome.
+The risk of this problem is higher in children who have DiGeorge syndrome.
 This is a problem with the chromosomes.

 Symptoms often appear within the first day or two after birth.
-Many times, the baby will show symptoms soon after birth.
-Tell your doctor if you notice:
+Problems may be:

 You will be asked about your child's symptoms and health history.
 A physical exam will be done.